arielf/cuts/README.md

 matching all of: multi-white-space, tabs, or (optionally space surrounded) commas.
 Even an extreme case of a schizophrenic input like:
 ```
-$ cat example.csv
+$ cat schizo.csv
 0,1 ,  2
 0,1   ,2
 0,1   ,2
 a  b   c
 ```

-Works correctly, and as designed, with the present trick:
+Works correctly, and as designed, with the present smart column-separator trick:
 ```
-$ cuts -1 zz.csv
+$ cuts -1 schizo.csv
 2
 2
 2